How to Talk Turkey

 “Your email might include: ‘During tomorrow’s 10 AM meeting we’ll be [for example] brainstorming expectations for virtual calls.
 To make the most of our 50-minute meeting, I’d like each of us to:

-• Turn on their camera,
+• Turn on your camera,

 • Set aside and silence your cell phone.